laynegt/lyle-overbay/README.md

 ## Browser Compatibility ##

 Overlay should work fine with IE6/7/8 due to the use of jQuery 1.x.
-However you get a plain black underlay.
+However you get a plain black underlay (need to add IE-specific opacity css).

 ### Sources ###